platformsh/platformsh-docs/docs/src/integrations/observability/new-relic/php.md

 {{< note title="PHP version">}}

-New Relic is not supported for PHP v8.0+.
+Due to New Relic [dropping support for Zend Thread Safe (ZTS) versions](https://docs.newrelic.com/docs/release-notes/agent-release-notes/php-release-notes/php-agent-9170300/), you can't use New Relic with PHP v8.0+.
 To use New Relic with PHP, specify `type: 'php:7.4'` in your `.platform.app.yaml` file.

 {{< /note >}}